ZhiHanZ/istio/cni/pkg/taint/README.md

-# istio node readiness gateway
+# Istio Node Readiness Controller
 This package is used to add readiness taint to prevent race condition during critical daemonset pod installation
 ## How it works
 It will load the configmap defined by the user which contains the information of critical labels and their namespaces